 Who Benefits from LAANC?

 Non-recreational flyers who want an authorization to fly in Class B, C, D, or E at the surface airspace can do so by using the LAANC system.
 107.41 requires you to have an authorization.
 Many have said that a simple phone call is legally good enough.
 Here is my response to that statement.
 Regardless of whether it is legal or not, how in the world are you going to prove you have an authorization, assuming you have a verbal one, if the FAA starts asking you if you have one?
-The FAA order out of D.C. told air traffic controllers to direct people to the authorization portal and NOT verbally authorize flights.
+The FAA order out of D.C. told air traffic controllers to direct people to obtain an authorization from Drone Zone and NOT verbally authorize flights.
 Do you really think the controller who talked to you on the phone is going to have an accurate memory when asked if he authorized you contrary to the order?
 Furthermore, not all of the phone numbers are recorded which means FOIA does not do anyone any good.
 (On top of that, the phone line recordings aren’t kept for a long time and there is a good chance you will get investigated AFTER the phone recordings are destroyed).
 If you record your conversation on a phone, you might be getting into trouble with state wiretapping laws (see two-party wiretapping laws).
 In short, if you don’t want to go the authorization portal method, this is a nice alternative.

-So What Cannot be Submitted via LAANC?
+What Cannot be Submitted via LAANC?